 For more advanced usage of memory, some people consider partitioning the SD card.
 After all, partitioning the SD card actually has many benefits.
 It can improve the device's performance, offers more memory, and so on.

-Before going through the step-by-step of how to partition SD card, it is imperative to know first what is the purpose of partitioning.
-The purpose of partitioning is to make task processing easier for the internal storage.
+Before going through the step-by-step of how to partition the SD card, it is imperative to know first what is the purpose of partitioning.
+The purpose of partitioning is to make task processing easier for internal storage.
 Partitioning can be done on anything that has storage memory.
 SD cards are of no exception.
-SD cards is one of the storage memories available in the market nowadays and is mainly in use for portable devices.
+SD cards are one of the storage memories available in the market nowadays and is mainly in use for portable devices.

 SD cards are considered to be non-volatile memory storage formats mainly used for smartphones and other Android devices.
-The said devices commonly comes with a low in-built storage so having the said cards can supplement the memory space one can use.
+The said devices commonly come with low in-built storage so having the said cards can supplement the memory space one can use.
 The SD card offers additional memory to be used for storing apps, files, and other important documents in portable devices.

 Generally, the SD card only has one partition.
-It is highly recommended to partition SD cards as doing so allows for lesser burden to the internal storage and thus saving up more space to be used for important processes.
+It is highly recommended to partition SD cards as doing so allows for a lesser burden to the internal storage and thus saving up more space to be used for important processes.
 Otherwise, the internal memory will not be able to do the things that it is supposed to do and that can cause the performance of the device to drop considerably.

-To partition SD card from Android, you can resort to Disk Management, which is an inbuilt utility in Windows computer.
+To partition the SD card from Android, you can resort to Disk Management, which is an inbuilt utility in Windows computer.
 Disk Management can be used to create partitions for your hard drive and SD card if need be.

 If you are new to partitioning SD cards, then you better learn the right steps to do the work.
 Otherwise, you might do irreparable damage to your memory.
-Here are the steps on how you can partition SD card for Android devices:
+Here are the steps on how you can partition the SD card for Android devices:

-a) Some computers have an in-built SD card readers but others do not.
+a) Some computers have in-built SD card readers but others do not.
 If you have the in-built SD card reader, then you just have to insert your SD card in there.
 Otherwise, you have to plug an SD card reader into your USB port first to be able to have your computer read your SD card.

-b) Once your computer reads your SD card, make sure to back up all the data that you do not want to lose before you proceed to partitioning the said card.
+b) Once your computer reads your SD card, make sure to back up all the data that you do not want to lose before you proceed to partition the said card.
 Partitioning the card will wipe out all the data in it so be sure to back up important files.

 a) Run the Disk Management on your computer.
 Once you type "disk management" in the search box and click "Create and format hard disk partitions", you can get it opened.

-b) Once you run the partition manager, you will see a list of all the drives in your computer.
+b) Once you run the partition manager, you will see a list of all the drives on your computer.
 You must pick the drive for the SD card.
 Be extra careful that you do not make a mistake in choosing a drive, especially if you do not want to damage your computer or permanently delete important files.

 c) Usually, the last drive on the list is the drive for the SD card.
 Right-click it and select "Shrink Volume" from the context menu.